Ghini/ghini.desktop/doc/ghini-family.rst

        With ghini.pocket you always have the latest snapshot of your database with you.

-Type an accession number, or scan its QR label, and you know:
+Type an accession number, or scan its barcode or QR label, and you know:

 - the identification of the plant,
 - whether it already has pictures,